 Salmonella.
 Commonly found in eggs, poultry, and other meat.
 Children can get salmonella easily from eating raw or undercooked eggs, undercooked poultry or meat, or drinking unpasteurized milk.
 Improper food handling is another common cause of salmonella – for example, putting cooked poultry back on the same plate where it had been when raw.

 Staphylococcus aureus is commonly called “staph,” and thought to be the most common cause of foodborne illness.
 Symptoms of staph often include skin infections, which range from impetigo and boils to more minor forms, such as pimples.
 It usually gets in the food during improper food handling and grows to produce toxins in warm food (measured at approximately 100 degrees).
 Cooking does not destroy staph.

 Mushrooms.
 Many kinds of wild mushrooms contain poisons from seven types of toxins, and these can be lethal when ingested.

-Solanine poisoning is caused by a toxin found in sprouting potatoes.
+Solanine Food poisoning is caused by a toxin found in sprouting potatoes.
 Either the actual sprouts or the skin of the potato causes problems when eaten.

 Fish poisoning can be very serious, and it most severe when caused by large, tropical fish.
 The mild form is called scombroid poisoning and manifests in allergy-like symptoms, such as hives, sweating, and diarrhea.
-Eating tuna or a similar type of fish that contains too much histamine causes this type of poisoning.
+Eating tuna or a similar type of fish that contains too much histamine causes this type of Food poisoning.

 Shellfish poisoning.
 Nerve toxins are found in some shellfish and are most common during red tides.
 Symptoms can include paralysis, unusual sensations or feelings, and a hot-cold reversal.